-Having been a traditional primary care physician for 27 years and a hospitalist for seven years and now a concierge medicine doctor for the past year, I feel like I have a fairly good perspective on the different methods of health care delivery practiced by most primary care physicians in this country.
+Having been a traditional primary care physician for 27 years and a hospitalist for seven years and now a concierge medicine doctor for the past several years, I feel like I have a fairly good perspective on the different methods of health care delivery practiced by most primary care physicians in this country.

 Once you are entrenched in a practice like this, it is very difficult to “cut back”.
 What was I going to do, select out 30% of my patients and tell them they have to go elsewhere?
 That would be very unfair.
 I would either have to go on like I was or get out of the office completely.
 After much deliberation and soul-searching, what I eventually did was to give up office work entirely and “semi-retire” to a hospital-based practice where the hours were much better and the overhead was lower.
 My income actually increased a little and my work hours decreased to about 8 hours a day.
-The only bad thing about it was the on-call nights when I would have to admit as many as 15 patients from the Emergency Room in one night, which meant that I would essentially be up all night at least once or sometimes twice a week, in addition to continuing the regular daily work hours.
+The only bad thing about it was the on-call nights when I would have to admit as many as 15 patients from the Emergency Room per night, which meant that I would essentially be up all night at least once or sometimes twice a week, in addition to continuing the regular daily work hours.
 After seven years of this, my tolerance for the long call nights began decreasing.
 About the same time, an opportunity arose for me to join a long-term colleague in a new concierge medicine practice.

-I had been approached with a similar offer about 10 years earlier, but for many reasons, it didn't seem the time was right then.
-It has become somewhat easier perhaps to enter into this market recently.
+I had been approached with a similar offer about 10 years earlier, but for many reasons, it didn't seem like the time was right then.
+It had become somewhat easier perhaps to enter into this market more recently.
 More people know about it and the legalities have been worked out for the most part.
 Also there are organizations dedicated to helping physicians make the transition, although, we did not use one for ours, since we already had a connection with a legal firm who had experience in setting up concierge medicine offices.